 I use the values of the innovation standard deviations from the Kalman filter estimates to calibrate the three DGPs for the natural rate of unemployment.
-For the AR(1)model, I assume that $\rho = 0.99$ and set the standard deviation of the innovation to 0.22 for the baseline calibration (Table 1).
-The resulting process for the natural rate of unemployment has an unconditional standard deviation of 1.56 percentage points.
-For the high-variance version of the AR(1) model, I set the innovation standard deviation to 0.44; this yields an unconditional standard deviation of 3.12 percentage points.
-I do not formally estimate the longmemory process and the Markov-switching models for the natural rate of unemployment but instead calibrate them to have the same unconditional variances as those of the AR(1) process.
-For the long-memory process model, I set d to 0.48.
-For the Markov-switching model, I set the common switching probability, p, to 0.99 and set the difference in the natural rate of unemployment between the states at 3.12 percentage points; for the high-variance calibration, I set the difference between the states to 6.24 percentage points.
-Given this calibration, the unconditional variances are identical across the three processes for the baseline case and for the low- and high-variance cases.
+For the AR(1) model, I assume that $\rho = 0.99$ and set the standard deviation of the innovation to 0.22 for the baseline calibration.
+The resulting process for the natural rate of unemployment has an unconditional standard deviation of 1.56 percentage points, as reported in Table 1.
+For the "high" variance version of the AR(1) model, I set the innovation standard deviation to 0.44; this yields an unconditional standard deviation of 3.12 percentage points.
+I do not formally estimate the long-memory process and the Markov-switching models for the natural rate of unemployment, but instead calibrate them to have the same unconditional variances as those of the AR(1) process.
+For the long-memory process model, I set d=0.48.
+For the Markov-switching model, I set the common switching probability p=0.99 and set the difference in the natural rate of unemployment between the states at 3.12 percentage points; for the high-variance variant, I set the difference between the states to 6.24 percentage points.
+Given this calibration, the unconditional variances are identical across the three processes for the baseline case and for the low and high-variance cases.